fbpx

 The region is also incredibly varied.
 The mountains of Lofoten offer some of the most incredible scenery on the planet.
 But the area east of Tromsø is largely open and barren.
 It's wild and wonderful in a completely different way.

-If you're looking for an easy way to see some of the region's best sights, consider a Hurtigruten coastal voyage.
-You'll miss some inland attractions, but you'll get a fantastic view of Lofoten, Tromsø and some other highlights.
+Doing so means you will miss some inland attractions, but you'll get a fantastic view of Lofoten, Tromsø and some other highlights.
 If you visit in the winter, it's a great way to catch the northern lights too.

-Despite their location at the north of Norway, many places including Lofoten and Tromsø are not as cold as you might expect, thanks to the warming waters of the Gulf Stream.
-However, there are significant climate variations between the coastal areas and the inland region.
-If you're heading to Kautokeino and Karasjok, wrap up warm!
+Despite their location at the north of Norway, many places including Lofoten and Tromsø are not as cold as you might expect.
+That's thanks to the warming waters of the Gulf Stream.

 Read more: This German Photographer Captures Northern Norway's Raw Beauty